 Both kinds can be used to keep a business running while its main servers and operating systems are secured or repaired.
 Data virtualization isn’t a particularly long-term solution, but it is helpful for cutting downtime during which your business is out of operation.

 The experts at Rubrik know that being unable to conduct business because of a data disaster can be frustrating for you and your clients.

 That’s why they offer top-of-the-line backup and recovery technology with flexible archival options for your important information.
 The consolidated Rubrik backup and recovery platform helps you manage all your data more efficiently, cutting administrative time spent by up to 90% with a few automated policies.
 Plus, with their continuous data protection, you can minimize data loss by recovering almost instantly to the most recent viable backup in the case of ransomware or data corruption.

-Contact Rubrik today to keep your business safer in the event of a data disaster and set up your business’ tailored data backup and recovery plan.
+Contact Rubrik today to keep your business safer in the event of a data disaster and set up your business’ tailored data backup strategy and recovery plan.